PsychoShock/fivem-docs/content/docs/developers/server-security.md

 ```
 sv_disableClientReplays
 ```
-Enabling this will mostly aim to disable ESP/Aimbot options.
+Enabling this will aim to reduce chances of cheating options.
 Please note that this will disable Rockstar Editor.

-## Player Trust Level
-It's good to have a player trust level

 ## Important to know
 The codes provided are not suppose to be working on a copy/paste method.
 This is just some tips to prevent some actions that might happen in the server.
 This require some knowledge, you are always free to join our [discord](discord.gg/fivem) to get additionnal help.